qiita-spots/qiita/qiita_pet/support_files/doc/source/faq.rst

 To take advantage of this feature you need to:

 #.
-Prepare all the files you want to transfer in a single folder (or you can do this on
+Prepare all the files you want to transfer in a single folder (or you can transfer
-   multiple folders).
-Note that Qiita will only collect files with valid extensions; see the top of the "Upload Files" page within your study for the latests list of valid extensions.
+   multiple times from multiple folders into one study).
+Note that Qiita will only collect files with valid extensions from the top level directory (no sub-directories); see the top of the "Upload Files" page within your study for the latests list of valid extensions.
 #.
 In your server (this needs to be run within your home directory in the server where you
    store the files!), generate a new key by running:
    `ssh-keygen -t rsa -C "ssh test key" -f ~/.ssh/qiita-key -P ""`.
 Here is where you are creating that key to your storage-shed.
 #.
-Allow access using the new key to new connections (this also needs to be ran in the
+Allow access using the new key to new connections (this also needs to be run in the
    remote server): `cat ~/.ssh/qiita-key.pub >> ~/.ssh/authorized_keys`.
 This tells the
    server that is OK to give access to the key created to your storage-shed; note that if you want to completely stop that key to work you can open that file and remove the line